AlenaGM/astronomy-picture/README.md

 # Astronomy-Picture
-Simple site using open API provided by NASA (Astronomy Picture of the Day Project) :ringed_planet:
+Simple site using JavaScript Fetch API to get data provided by NASA's Astronomy Picture of the Day Project :ringed_planet:
 <br><br>

 ## Demo